Espiego/Crypcur/README.md

 Enhancements
 CrypCur is a basic implementation of cryptocurrency.
 You can extend it with the following features:

--Peer-to-Peer Network: Enable communication between multiple nodes.
+- Peer-to-Peer Network: Enable communication between multiple nodes.
--RSA Cryptography: Secure transactions using public and private key pairs.
+- RSA Cryptography: Secure transactions using public and private key pairs.
--Smart Contracts: Introduce programmable contracts on the blockchain.
+- Smart Contracts: Introduce programmable contracts on the blockchain.
--Web UI: Build a frontend interface to make the project more interactive.
+- Web UI: Build a frontend interface to make the project more interactive.
--Advanced Mining Algorithm: Switch from Proof of Work to Proof of Stake for better efficiency.
+- Advanced Mining Algorithm: Switch from Proof of Work to Proof of Stake for better efficiency.

 Contributing